meekunn1/Text-Editor-PWA/README.md

 ## Installation

-From a git clone folder for developement:
+From a git clone folder for development:
- Do a `npm install` to install [concurently](https://www.npmjs.com/package/concurrently) devDependency.
+ Do a `npm install` to install [concurrently](https://www.npmjs.com/package/concurrently) devDependency.
 Then, run `npm run start` to get the server running. got to `localhost:3000` for the app.

-Otherwise, no installation is required to use the deploied app. please visit the following url.
+Otherwise, no installation is required to use the deployed app.
+Please visit the following [url](https://afternoon-shore-36098-3ea4ab243ea8.herokuapp.com/).

 ## Usage

-Inputed text will be saved automatically. clicking on the top left "install" button will allow you to install a PWA of this app.
+Thee inputted text will be saved automatically.
+Clicking on the top left "install" button will allow you to install a PWA of this app.
 ## License

 [![license](https://img.shields.io/badge/License-MIT-green)](https://choosealicense.com/licenses/mit/)